-- 1. Preparé Floor Opening(s): - a.Mark floor openings as shown in Figure 5 (page 9).
+- 1. Prepare Floor Opening(s): - a.
+Mark floor openings as shown in Figure 5 (page 9).
 Provide minimum clearances at rear and left side walls of closet for installation of furnace and wiring. - b.
 Cut floor opening on outside edge of marked line so that opening is slightly larger than area marked. - c.
 Additional provisions may be necessary for optional air conditioning if refrigerant lines are installed other than at the front of the furnace. - 2.
 If return air duct is made of combustible material, locate a pan fabricated of non-combustible material with 1" upturned flanges under furnace return air opening. - 3.
 Route 240V supply circuit(s) and 24V wiring to closet.
-See Figure 20 (page 17) for appropriate locations. - Position furnace over floor opening and secure with three or more fasteners. - 5.
-Use field supplied connector to attach furnace to overhead supply duct.
+See Figure 20 (page 17) for appropriate locations. - 4.
+Position optional coil cabinet over floor cutout and secure with three or more fasteners. - 5.
+Position furnace onto coil cabinet and secure with two or more fasteners. - Use optional upflow duct connector or field supplied connector to attach furnace to overhead supply duct.
 See Figure 16.